Zamiell/isaac-achievement-randomizer/docs/about.md

 Every pill effect in the game is locked.
 If no pill effects are unlocked, pills will be converted to pennies.

-### Other Pickups (35)
+### Other Pickups (38)

 - Only half red heart pickups start out unlocked.
 Every other heart pickup in the game is locked.
+Locked hearts are converted to half red hearts.
 (11)
 - Only pennies start out unlocked.
 Every other coin in the game is locked.
+Locked coins are converted to pennies.
 (6)
 - Only normal bomb pickups start out unlocked.
 Every other bomb pickup in the game is locked.
+Locked bombs are converted to normal bombs.
 (2)
 - Only normal key pickups start out unlocked.
 Every other key pickup in the game is locked.
+Locked keys are converted to normal keys.
 (3)
 - Every battery type in the game is locked.
-Non-unlocked batteries are converted to pennies.
+Locked batteries are converted to pennies.
 (4)
 - Every sack type in the game is locked.
-Non-unlocked sacks are converted to pennies.
+Locked sacks are converted to pennies.
 (2)
-- Only normal chests start out unlocked.
-Every other chest type in the game is locked, except for Spiked Chests and Mimic Chests.
-(7)
+- Every chest type in the game is locked.
+Locked chests are converted to pennies.
+(10)
   - Old Chests and Mom's Chest are not unlockable since those chests do not randomly spawn.

 ### Slots (15)

 Every slot entity (e.g. machines and beggars) is locked behind a random objective.
-Non-unlocked slot entities are removed.
+Locked slot entities are removed.

 ### Grid Entities (13)